HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 would replacing the search icon with a search box increase the number of searches completed?

 According to [thirdpartyweb.today](https://www.thirdpartyweb.today/), [Optimizely](https://www.optimizely.com) is the most popular third party product for A/B testing, it is used in over 20,000 pages.

+### 3. Conversion
+While “conversion” may sound like a concept pertaining to e-commerce sites, a conversion can refer to a successful user transaction, such as signing up for a music streaming service, booking a rental home, writing a review on a travel site, etc.

+According to Comscore Media Matrix, traffic from mobile devices account for 79.6% of time spent on US retail sites, but only 32.3% of US eCommerce sales.

+Compared to desktop, transacting on mobile devices is error-prone and tedious, as users must input personal information using small keyboards and screen sizes.
+Checkout flows should be simple and short to avoid user frustration, or worse, abandonment.
+27% of users abandon checkout because of a “too long / complicated checkout process” ([source](https://www.smashingmagazine.com/2018/08/best-practices-for-mobile-form-design/) - 2018).
+35% of users will abandon the checkout if a retailer does not offer guest checkout ([source](https://baymard.com/blog/ecommerce-checkout-usability-report-and-benchmark)).

+#### Form Semantics
+Users can more easily enter required information on mobile devices when their keyboard is optimized for the appropriate input type.
+For example, a numeric keyboard is useful for entering phone numbers, while keyboards displaying the “@” symbol are useful for entering email addresses.
+Sites can provide browser hints to display the most appropriate keys using the `type` attribute on `input` tags.

+TODO: Insert chart: Sites (with inputs) using input types

+#### Sign up, Sign in and Checkout
+Today, browsers can help populate the necessary user information to complete a transaction and help reduce potential input errors.
+The `autocomplete` attribute can provide browsers hints to populate input elements with the correct user information.
+Users who successfully use Chrome Autofill to enter their information go through checkout an average of 30% faster than those who don't ([source](https://developers.google.com/web/fundamentals/design-and-ux/input/forms#use_metadata_to_enable_auto-complete)).

+Auto-complete can be especially helpful in completing checkout flows that require a user to login and hence remember their password.
+According to a [study by HYPR](https://www.hypr.com/hypr-password-study-findings/_) in 2019, 78% of users forgot and had to reset a password in the past 90 days.

+It’s also possible to eliminate some form fields altogether.
+The Credential Management and Payment Request APIs are standards-based browser APIs that provide a programmatic interface between sites and the browser for seamless sign-in and payments.
+Only .61% of eCommerce sites are using the Payment Request API and only 0.008% use the Credential Management API.
+It’s worth noting that adoption of the Payment Request API has increased compared to 2019, with a 6x increase in payment completion rate.